chazy/mmiotest/README.md

 About
 =============

-A small test program to create a VM that does all sorts of MMIO operations and verify that these get decoded properly by the KVM/ARM module.
+A small python script to generate test cases for all sort of MMIO instructions.

 License: GPLv3